amandeepmittal/amanhimself.dev/content/posts/how-to-mock-data-for-nodejs-applications-using-fakerjs.md

 - random
 - system

-Each element has a lot of sub-items that you can check [_here_](https://github.com/Marak/faker.js) in the documentation.
+Each element has many sub-items that you can check [here](https://github.com/Marak/faker.js) in the documentation.

-Another good thing about Faker I like is that it’s not only restricted to server side JavaScript only.
+Another good thing about Faker I like is that it’s not only restricted to server-side JavaScript only.
 You can mock data for browser JavaScript too.
 A little snippet from the documentation shows how to do this:

 ```html
 <script src="faker.js" type="text/javascript"></script>